manish47360/employee-ui/README.md

-Create a db and import .sql file
-Replace db credentials in config file
+Create a db and import .sql file in employee repo Replace db credentials in application.yml file
 Run the java code on local
-Replace api url in apiCalls.js
+Replace api url in apiCalls.js in employee-ui repo Open index.html in employee-ui
-Open index.html